 Another recent innovation to secure input from patients and families is the formation of an online community known as the E-advisors, who accept invitations to review draft materials, such as frequently used medication handouts from the Emergency Department, and then provide feedback by responding to brief surveys.
 “This is a great way to get useful information efficiently from as many families as possible in the way that’s most convenient for them,” says Barbara Burke, Senior Director of Patient-Family Experience in the Center for Excellence at Lurie Children’s and the staff liaison to the Family Advisory Board.
 “We make changes based on the feedback received, and then we can literally put the ‘family stamp of approval’ on it.”

-In monthly meetings, the group shares their perspectives with hospital leaders, front-line staff and consultants on such topics as “green” hospital initiatives or patient safety measures, proposed Family Life Center activities and the hospital’s food service menu.
+In monthly meetings, the group shares their perspectives with hospital leaders, front-line staff and consultants on such topics as “green” hospital initiatives or patient safety measures, proposed Panda Center activities and the hospital’s food service menu.
 They also meet once a year with the Chief Residents and representatives from each resident class to share the patient side of medical interactions, with insights that help inform the residents.

 “When you go right to the source—your patients—you get honest, constructive and timely feedback,” says Lisa Mulvaney, Creative Arts Program Coordinator and the staff liaison to the Kids Advisory Board.
 “The kids have things to say, and they take their responsibility to represent patients seriously.”